LNU-phish/LNU-phish.github.io/index.md

 * contact [Giovanni Apruzzese](https://giovanniapruzzese.com) in **any other means** (useful if, e.g., your mail is blocked);
 * fill out the **form** available at the following link: [Google Form](https://forms.gle/3XgGJtThDAohjbmQ8)

-In either way, please **include your affiliation** when requesting access to our resources.
+In any case, please **include your affiliation** when requesting access to our resources.